SIA

 01 · Introduction: 35,000 Decisions a Day

-Humans make about 35,000 decisions every single day.
+Before I explain what neuromarketing is, consider this: humans make about thirty-five thousand decisions every single day.
 Many of these decisions revolve around automatic processes — non-conscious thinking.

 • "They don't think what they say they think."